maldoinc/plasma-dpi-switcher/README.md

 thickness=38
 ```

-each of the groups is an element of the object inside the `panels` array.
+each of the groups is an element inside the object inside the `groups` array.
 The above example would get translated into

 ```json
 {